 As part of our 8-12 week internship program, you’ll gain access to unique training, networking, and professional development opportunities that will help you develop a deeper understanding of the professional abilities needed to be successful as a Wells Fargo employee.

-The program begins in early April with an intensive training and orientation session led by professional instructors and senior Wells Fargo team members.
-There, you’ll network with your peers and Wells Fargo leaders while you develop your skills and knowledge of our financial products and services.
-Then, you’ll join a team of experienced Wells Fargo team members for on-the-job training, mentorship, and development that includes:
+The VET program for spring 2022 begins in early April with an intensive virtual training and orientation session led by professional instructors and senior members of the Wells Fargo team.
+You'll network with your peers and Wells Fargo leaders while you develop your skills and knowledge of our financial products and services.
+Then, you’ll join a team where you will receive on-the-job training, mentorship, and development opportunities that include:

 - Professional support: You will be matched with a mentor who will be your resource and coach, available to answer your questions, help you through challenging situations, and give you feedback throughout the course of the internship.

-- Leadership insights: Wells Fargo’s leaders will speak to their take on the trends across the industry, support of our Vision, Values, & Goals, and advise on how to make the most of your internship experience.
+- Leadership insights: Wells Fargo’s leaders will provide insight on trends across the industry, our expectations, and how to make the most of your internship experience.

-- Networking: Whether engaged in a veteran cohort experience, working side by side on the desk with your team, or learning about strategies from managers, the networking potential through your experience is great.
-Formal events throughout the program vary by line of business and host location.
+- Networking: Whether engaged in a veteran cohort experience, working with your team, or learning about strategies from managers, the networking potential through your experience is great.

-Positions will be located in many cities throughout the U.S. Internship offers are made for a specific line of business and location based on candidate’s interest, experience, and business need.
+The internship is completely remote which allows participation from cities throughout the United States.
+Internship offers are made for a specific line of business and location based on candidate’s interest, experience, and business need.

 After the internship